numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. budget-free

-This document presents the main ideas and concepts of the performance assessment within the COCO_ platform.
-Going beyond a simple ranking of algorithms, we aim to provide a *quantitative* and *meaningful* performance assessment, which allows for conclusions of type *algorithm A is ten times faster than algorithm B* in solving a given problem or in solving problems with certain characteristics.
+This document presents the main ideas and concepts of the performance assessment when benchmarking numerical optimization algorithms in a black-box scenario within the COCO_ platform.
+Going beyond a simple ranking of algorithms, we aim to provide a *quantitative* and *meaningful* performance assessment, which allows for conclusions like *algorithm A is ten times faster than algorithm B* in solving a given problem or in solving problems with certain characteristics.
 For this end, we record algorithm *runtimes*, measured in